Deep Learning Techniques for In-Crop Weed Identification: A Review

 \subsection{Weakly-supervised \& Unsupervised Learning}

-As manually collected supervision information for weed dataset can be resource expensive, weakly-supervised and unsupervised learning algorithms are needed for weed identification.
+As manually collected supervision information for weed dataset can be resource expensive, weakly-supervised and unsupervised learning algorithms are needed for weed recognition.
 For weakly-supervised learning, it is expected that weed object detection or even weed segmentation can be conducted when only using image-level annotation.
 For unsupervised learning, deep clustering and domain adaptation can be conducted.
-Deep clustering categorizes similar samples into one cluster in line with some similarity measures on their deep representations~\cite{min2018survey}.
+Deep clustering categorizes similar samples into one cluster in line with some similarity measures on their deep representations~\citep{min2018survey}.
 An application of deep clustering is that pre-training a neural network with a large unlabelled dataset and further fine-tuning on a small labelled dataset.
 Domain adaptation solves the problem that the training samples and testing samples following different distributions.
 This could be the case, for example, two datasets for the same species are from different locations.
 Therefore, unsupervised domain adaptation handles situations where a network is trained on labeled data from a source domain and unlabeled data from a related but different target domain.
-Readers can refer to~\cite{wilson2020survey} for more details.
+Readers can refer to~\citep{wilson2020survey} for more details.

-Note that existing deep learning based weed identification methods have not adequately explored this realm to use the unlabelled samples.
-Until very recently, deep clustering was investigated for weed image classification \cite{dos2019unsupervised}, in which a VGG-16 based DeepCluster network achieved an accuracy 70.6\% on the DeepWeeds dataset.
-In \cite{hu2020graph}, a GraphWeeNet involved a weakly-supervised learning strategy, namely multi-instance learning, and used image-level annotations to provide a rough locations of weed plants.
+Note that existing deep learning based weed recognition methods have not adequately explored this realm to use the unlabelled samples.
+Until very recently, deep clustering was investigated for weed image classification \citep{dos2019unsupervised}, in which a VGG-16 based DeepCluster network achieved an accuracy 70.6\% on the DeepWeeds dataset.
+In \citep{hu2020graph}, a GraphWeedsNet involved a weakly-supervised learning strategy, namely multi-instance learning, and used image-level annotations to provide approximate locations of weed plants.